-Arguably we have made greater progress advancing this body of work than in prior iterations, for which policy makers and supervisors deserve great credit.
+Arguably we have made greater progress advancing this body of work than in prior iterations, for which policy makers and supervisors deserve enormous credit.
 The application of critical thinking related to protracted outage has also yielded rich dividends in greater understanding of the end-to-end transaction flow and identification of potential points of vulnerability.
 These benefits are not to be dismissed.

 But let us not delude ourselves: no matter how mature our framework for responding to protracted outage scenarios, no matter how sound our procedures, no matter how tested our protocol, we never want to rely on these measures from a contingency perspective.
-The ultimate lesson for any market infrastructure (and for their directors, governing bodies, and supervisors), is to so invest in resiliency and security in the core of its operation that it never finds itself in such a state.
+The ultimate lesson for any market infrastructure (and for directors, governing bodies, and supervisors), is to so invest in resiliency and security in the core of its operation that it never finds itself in such a state.

 The unintended consequences of a systemic infrastructure invoking protracted outage procedures in the event of a severe disruption are unknowable, and potentially raise reasonable questions as to whether the remedy may prove more toxic than the disease.
 Might it be preferable in select cases for a systemic infrastructure to declare a settlement holiday, unpalatable as that may be, or to work with relevant industry associations to declare that select markets are closed?
 Are the operational challenges of conducting manually activity that is fundamentally dependent upon automation a bridge too far?
 Do reconciliation challenges that become exponentially more complex as a disruption event extends in duration risk prospects for an orderly return home?
 Might industry dialogue to agree on the accepted circumstances and corresponding practices for dealing with a settlement holiday in a pre-meditated manner prove to be a superior course?
 These questions are not easy to answer, but it is very important in the present evolution of industry discourse that they are asked.